 At Davidson, Dr. Sockol teaches courses in abnormal psychology, research methods in clinical psychology, gender and psychopathology, and a capstone seminar for senior psychology majors.
 During the summer, her course “In Pursuit of Happiness: The New Science of Positive Psychology” is offered through Davidson’s July Experience program.

-Dr. Sockol’s clinical interests include the use of cognitive-behavioral therapy for mood and anxiety disorders, particularly among women experiencing problems related to reproductive transitions (pregnancy, postpartum, PMDD, and menopause).
+Dr. Sockol’s clinical interests include the use of cognitive-behavioral therapy for mood and anxiety disorders, particularly among women experiencing problems related to reproductive transitions.